shsn1990s/CV/README.md

 I have always had a strong interest in coding and an interest in understanding the logic that drives applications and what makes them work.
 I have a very keen interest in understanding further into Artificial Intelligence, and the benefits that it can bring within society.
 The ability for an AI based application to identify a solution based on complex algorithms from vast datasets, is an interesting field to explore to build effective automation tools.

-Upon successfully acquiring Scholarship opportunity with the renowned Makers Academy, I am currently undertaking an intensive Software Development course, to build my knowledge and technical expertise to become a capable, competent and effective Software Developer.
+Upon successfully acquiring Scholarship opportunity with the renowned Makers Academy, I have completed an intensive Software Development course, to build my knowledge and technical expertise to become a capable, competent and effective Software Developer.

 ## Projects